MaHaoxuantb/LICENSE/README.md

 - Open Source Licenses (Like GNU, MIT Licenses) (if available)

 ---
-Any question with the contents, email: public@mahaoxuan.top Copyright 2022-2025@ThomasB Internet Services Infrastructure
+Any question with the contents, email: public@services.annopia.com

+Copyright 2022-2025@ThomasB Internet Services Infrastructure